seyma-alkaym/CI-CD-Pipeline-with-Docker-Hub-Azure-DevOps-and-Kubernetes/README.md

    - In the confirmation dialog, click on **Open access** to proceed.
    - Once confirmed, all pipelines in your project will be able to utilize the resources in this agent pool without additional configuration.

-This step ensures that your pipelines can run seamlessly using the designated agent pool, streamlining the CI/CD process in **Azure DevOps** project.
+This step ensures that pipelines can run seamlessly using the designated agent pool, streamlining the CI/CD process in **Azure DevOps** project.

 ### 8. Create and Run CI Pipeline